mike99mac/zlma/README.md

   - One log file directory: ``/var/log/zlma``
 - To be **well-architected**:
   - Centralized data in a fast, reliable relational database
-  - Allow cross-LPAR communication using ssh: and https:
+  - Cross-LPAR communication using ssh: and https:
   - One Linux administration server per z/VM LPAR
   - Mostly object-oriented Python code, version 3.10 or greater
   - Roles: